-17 Q. IS THERE A REASON YOU DO NOT DESCRIBE THE LOCATION OF THE CORONA GEN-TIE 18 SYSTEM WITH MORE SPECIFICITY WITHIN THE ONE-MILE CORRIDOR?
+14 Q. IS THERE A REASON YOU DO NOT DESCRIBE THE LOCATION OF THE 15 CORONA WIND NORTH GEN-TIE SYSTEM WITH MORE SPECIFICITY?

-A. Yes.
-While it would be possible to describe the Corona Gen-Tie System in terms of the location of a particular 180-foot ROW, any such characterization would be preliminary and subject to change, or potentially likely to drive adverse siting and micro-siting decisions.
-The siting of wind projects infrastructure is a data-driven process.
-While the Corona Gen-

-1 Tie System will ultimately be restricted to a 180-foot ROW, the Corona Wind Projects are 2 still under active development.
-As part of the wind development process, we are constantly 3 collecting data that is integrated into the design of our projects.
-Generally speaking, the 4 more flexibility a project has to integrate site-specific data into project design, the better a 5 project will tend to be at the end of the day.
+16 A. Actually, we have described and shown in maps our best approximation of the Corona 17 Wind North Gen-Tie System route at this time.
+In Exhibit JA-3 to the Joint Application, which I am sponsoring, we provide very detailed mapping of the proposed Corona Wind 18 19 North Gen-Tie System with satellite imagery that will provide the Commission 20 extraordinary detail of the entire route.
+However, as noted previously in my testimony in 21 the Prior Corona Location Approval Proceedings, the siting of wind projects' infrastructure 22 is a data-driven process.
+While the Corona Wind North Gen-Tie System will ultimately be restricted to a specified approved ROW width, the Corona Wind North Project is still under 23 active development.
+As part of the wind development process, we are constantly collecting data that is integrated into the design of our projects.
+Generally, the more flexibility a project has to integrate and adapt site-specific data into project design, the better a project will tend to be at the end of the day, both in terms of cost and impact minimization.